iankelk/iankelk.github.io/index.md

 ### Visualization
 * JavaScript D3 Visualization [project](https://iankelk.github.io/fantastic-news/) on Fake News mostly focuses on COVID-19 propaganda (requires Chrome or Firefox on desktop).
 It was selected as [best project](https://www.cs171.org/2022/fame/) for the class in my Masters program.
-* I recorded the 2-minute [video](https://www.youtube.com/watch?v=V8gTSvInKDA) for the project in an old-timey mid-Atlantic accent.
+* I recorded the 2-minute [video](https://www.youtube.com/watch?v=V8gTSvInKDA) for the project in an old-timey mid-Atlantic accent for uh, fun.

 ### Clarifai Blogs
 * Blog [post](https://www.clarifai.com/blog/imperfections-in-the-machine-bias-in-ai) on AI bias